Hazard Mitigation Grant Program (HMGP)

 Who can apply?

 Applications are submitted to the DHSEM Mitigation Unit, which administers the HMGP grant funds awarded by FEMA.
-Local and municipal governments, Tribal Nations, state agencies, quasi-governmental agencies, and non-profit organizations can apply for sub-grants.
+Local and municipal governments, tribal nations, state agencies, quasi-governmental agencies, and non-profit organizations can apply for sub-grants.
 Individuals and businesses may not apply directly for HMGP funding but may be sponsored through an appropriate sub-applicant.

 How much money is available?

 HMGP is only available following a Presidential Disaster Declaration in which the state requests HMGP funding.
 The amount awarded to HMGP is a small percentage of the disaster assistance provided under the Public Assistance Program.
+HMGP funding is broken into three categories: cost-effective projects, non-cost-effective projects, and planning activities.

 What are the cost-share requirements?